- Don Eggert

 So is weed legal in Vermont?

-And beginning July 1, the fines disappear altogether (except for possession of large quantities of marijuana, which will remain subject to criminal prosecution).
-In January, Gov. Phil Scott signed into law a bill that legalizes small amounts of marijuana.
+In January, Gov. Phil Scott signed into law the bill that legalized small amounts of marijuana.

-The sale of marijuana will remain illegal as the law does not create a taxed-and-regulated system, as is found in several other states.
+The sale of marijuana remains illegal as the law did not create a taxed-and-regulated system, as is found in several other states.
 Stay tuned for updates.